 The actual and potential obligations of the FHCF are limited by statute.
-For the contract year June 1, 2021 - May 31, 2022, the maximum potential liability of the FHCF is \$17 billion, with projected available total liquid resources of approximately \$14.8 billion or over \$2.2 billion below the maximum potential liability, which would therefore require additional financing.
+For the contract year June 1, 2021 - May 31, 2022, the maximum potential liability of the FHCF is \$17 billion, with projected available total liquid resources of \$15.4 billion, which is approximately \$1.6 billion below the maximum potential liability and therefore would require \$1.6 billion of additional financing.
 In addition, the FHCF statute limits the Fund's reimbursement liability to its actual claims-paying capacity, which may depend on financial market conditions at the time of sale if any post-event revenue bonds are needed to pay claims.
+The following chart summarizes the FHCF's projected coverage for the 2021-2022 Contract Year based on assumptions prepared by Paragon Strategic Solutions, the FHCF's consulting actuary.